Friday, 2 July 2010

 With one hundred dice the average roll would be 350 (3,5*100), and just as we saw earlier the probabilities are not spread out evenly over the different sums.
 This means that a sum of 350 has a bigger probability of happening than other sums.
 If we would use the notation from above we could describe a roll as [d1, d2,..., dn].
 We would then see that just as in the case of two dice, the number of combinations for a sum decreases as we stray away from the average sum, so that it is very likely that we end up with a sum in the vicinity of 350.

 So what do I want to say with this?
 Perhaps nothing more than that I like probabilities.
 This reasoning can also be applied to a lot of things around us though.
 The average combination of events around us will lead to something that we can usually predict but the result has a probability of being something else.
-In fact, according to chaos theory the only reason the laws of physics can be reasonably relied on is that they include so many die rolls that it is too likely for them to not follow the average.
+In fact, according to chaos theory the only reason the laws of physics can be reasonably relied on is that they include so many die rolls that it is too likely for them to not stray from the average.

 I would like to point something out also about everyday coincidences.
 When something strange with a low probability happens it might not be as strange as we would like to think.
 In the period when one unlikely event happened, millions of likely events will have happened as well.
 There is also the fact that it might be likely that something unlikely is to happen even though a particular unlikely event has a very low probability.
 An example would be to generate a random number between one and a billion, each number has a very small probability but it is very likely that we will get one of those numbers still.